Stop saving others to save yourself. Don’t become a shadow creator of your life and do the things you want directly.

 Stop saving others to save yourself

-This is a harsh lesson that I learned a couple of years ago and which resulted in what I do now.
+Stop saving others, especially people who aren’t ready for it and who might not have even asked for it.
+This is a harsh lesson that I learned a couple of years ago, resulting in what I do now.
 I stopped saving others, and thus I created more capacity for changing my life.

 Each of us has a different life trajectory and lessons to be learned.
 There is no way how you can force change on someone who isn’t ready for it.